Code-Institute-Submissions/strasse34-pp5/README.md

 ### Images

 - The image for no results and upload were taken from Code Institute walkthrough project [Moments](https://github.com/Code-Institute-Solutions/moments)
-- The car images for posts were taken from different free picture services like Pinterest [Pinterest](https://www.pinterest.de/) and [Pixby](https://pixabay.com/)
+- The car images for posts were taken from different free picture services like [Pinterest](https://www.pinterest.de/) and [Pixby](https://pixabay.com/)

 ### Code

 - The code was written with the help of Code Institute walkthrough project [Moments](https://github.com/Code-Institute-Solutions/moments)

-- For making rating stars I used different online free resources like YouTube.
+- For making rating stars I used different online free resources like [this](https://www.youtube.com/watch?v=J-gURMj3M6A) YouTube channel and [MUI](https://mui.com/material-ui/react-rating/) webpage.

 ## Thank You